Skip to main content

 Peru’s Amazon basin is accessible from Cusco with a short flight to Puerto Maldonado.
 From there, luxury lodges like Inkaterra Reserva Amazonica put you in the heart of the rainforest without sacrificing comfort.
 Canopy walkways, nocturnal wildlife excursions, piranha fishing, and visits to oxbow lakes where giant otters and macaws congregate — the Amazon is the perfect contrast to the highlands.

-We typically recommend three nights in the Amazon as an extension to the core Peru itinerary.
+I typically recommend three nights in the Amazon as an extension to the core Peru itinerary.
 It transforms the trip from a cultural journey into a genuinely comprehensive experience of one of the most biodiverse countries on Earth.

 Peru handles groups well, particularly in the Sacred Valley where luxury lodges like Tambo del Inka and Explora Valle Sagrado are designed for exactly this purpose.
-The key logistics consideration is altitude — Cusco sits at 11,150 feet, and we always build itineraries that allow for proper acclimatization, starting in the Sacred Valley before ascending to Cusco.
+The key logistics consideration is altitude — Cusco sits at 11,150 feet, and I always build itineraries that allow for proper acclimatization, starting in the Sacred Valley before ascending to Cusco.

 For team offsites, the combination of physical challenge (trekking), cultural immersion (artisan workshops, cooking classes), and sheer beauty creates the kind of shared experience that no conference room can replicate.
+The economics work too — Peru offers luxury experiences at a fraction of what you’d pay in Europe.

 Highlights